Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 **Iai Chop: Fifth Form _Sunset_**

 You cover the palm of your hand in flames perform a powerful downward slashing motion.
 By expending 3 Ki points you can use your action to unleash a devastating downward slash of flame.
 Choose a 5-foot radius within 30 feet.
 Each creature in the area must make a Dexterity saving throw.
 On a failed save, the creature takes 3d8 fire damage and is knocked prone.
 On a successful save, it takes half damage.

 {% end %}

-{% subclass_feature(subclass="Way of the Curse Monk") %}
-### Cursed Energy Reinforcement
-_6th-level Way of the Curse Monk feature_

-At 6th level, you learn to channel Cursed Energy to bolster your physical abilities.
-As a bonus action, you can spend 2 Ki Points to gain the following benefits for 1 minute:

-- Your unarmed strikes deal an additional 1d4 force damage.
-- Your movement speed increases by 10 feet.

-{% end %}